USAFA-ECE/ece281-book/book/lab/lab2.md

 > Now that you have an understanding of how to implement behavioral models
 > in VHDL, implement all seven of your outputs for sevenSegDecoder.

-- Use behavioral modelling with AND, NOT, and OR gates for at least two of them.
+- Use behavioral modeling with AND, NOT, and OR gates for at least two of them.
-- Use behavioral modelling with a LUT for at least two of them.
+- Use behavioral modeling with a LUT for at least two of them.
 - Which model method do you think is easier to use for implementing your outputs?
 - Implement the remaining outputs with your preferred choice.